-The Gold Bar Project is the site of previous, recent, modern, open pit gold mining.
+The Copperstone Project is the site of previous, recent, modern, open pit gold mining.
 For that reason, all environmental permitting, legal, title, taxation , socio-political, and marketing issues at the site have been successfully overcome in the recent past.
-The site has recently been permitted for a much larger operation that any potential mine that may be constructed in the near future.
-Title is held through un-patented mining claims purchased by the company; these claims are in good standing.
+The site has recently been permitted for a much larger operation that any potential underground high grade mine that will be constructed in the near future.
+Title is held through a renewable 10 year lease with the owner and is in good standing.
 No legal issues that appear to compromise the potential of the property are known.
-Taxation system is favorable to mining.
-Nevada hosts a very large modern gold mining industry.
+The pertinant taxation system is favorable to mining.
+Arizona has hosted a very large modern mining industry.
 The local socio-political climate appears favorable to development of a gold mine.
-The locality is remote, rural, pro-jobs and pro-mining.
+The locality is remote, rural, and pro-jobs.
 Gold, the product of a contemplated mine, is a very liquid product that can be marketed very easily and directly.